How to Avoid Getting Picked Off

 “Maybe it is time you guys got reconnected into the House of God, huh?”

 Church will not solve every problem that people have, but there is a safety factor that is present when we are connected with our spiritual tribe.
-We have people around us who can love us, help us, pray for us, and encourage us.
+We have people around us who can love us, help us, pray for us, and encourage us before a crisis can destroy us.
 No one wants to get picked off by the enemy.

 How do you overcome fear in your life?

 Would you join our support team?
-Small gifts add up and we appreciate those of you who are helping us as we serve the Lord in the United States and in Brazil.
+Small gifts add up and we appreciate those of you who are helping us as we serve the Lord in the United States, South America, and India.
 Just click here to get involved.
 Thanks so much!